Shuai Mengqi: Later years and death

 Xu Zhizhen died in 1964 aged 71.
-Shuai never remarried after he left her but single-handedly raised many orphans, some of whom grew up to become notable CPC members.
+Shuai never remarried after he left her but single-handedly raised many orphans, some of whom grew up to become notable CCP members.
 In 1995, Shuai was invited to the fourteenth National People's Congress; at age 95, she was among the oldest attendees.
 She celebrated her hundredth birthday on 3 January 1997.
 Shuai Mengqi died at 12:02 local time on 13 April 1998 at age 101; in accordance with her wishes, half of her ashes were scattered at sea in Hanshou County and the remainder under a pine tree at the Babaoshan Revolutionary Cemetery in Beijing.

 In popular culture

 Zhao Zihui played the eponymous character in the television series Shuai Mengqi (2011) which focuses on Shuai's early political career from 1919 to 1940; the 20-episode series was commissioned by the China Women's Development Foundation and had its launch ceremony at the Great Hall of the People on 26 May 2011.